DDoS/GBAiD/README.md

 - BICUBIC is an interpolation method that offers better results than linear filtering at a greater cost.
   It upscales to whatever is defined by the `--scale` switch so it should always be used with this method.

- When you use the `--upscaling` switch you should also use the `--scale` switch with the appropriate factor for the selected algorithm.
+ When you use the `--upscaling` switch you should also use the `--scale` switch with the appropriate factor for the selected algorithm
+ (unless you are using the full screen mode).

 ## License ##